encode/django-rest-framework/docs/api-guide/renderers.md

 The following third party packages are also available.

+## YAML

+[REST framework YAML][rest-framework-yaml] provides [YAML][yaml] parsing and rendering support.
+It was previously included directly in the REST framework package, and is now instead supported as a third-party package.

+#### Installation & configuration

+Install using pip.

+    $ pip install djangorestframework-yaml

+Modify your REST framework settings.

+    REST_FRAMEWORK = {
+        'DEFAULT_PARSER_CLASSES': (
+            'rest_framework_yaml.parsers.YAMLParser',
+        ),
+        'DEFAULT_RENDERER_CLASSES': (
+            'rest_framework_yaml.renderers.YAMLRenderer',
+        ),
+    }

+## XML

+[REST Framework XML][rest-framework-xml] provides a simple informal XML format.
+It was previously included directly in the REST framework package, and is now instead supported as a third-party package.

+#### Installation & configuration

+Install using pip.

+    $ pip install djangorestframework-xml

+Modify your REST framework settings.

+    REST_FRAMEWORK = {
+        'DEFAULT_PARSER_CLASSES': (
+            'rest_framework_xml.parsers.XMLParser',
+        ),
+        'DEFAULT_RENDERER_CLASSES': (
+            'rest_framework_xml.renderers.XMLRenderer',
+        ),
+    }

+## JSONP

+[REST framework JSONP][rest-framework-jsonp] provides JSONP rendering support.
+It was previously included directly in the REST framework package, and is now instead supported as a third-party package.

+---

+**Warning**: If you require cross-domain AJAX requests, you should generally be using the more modern approach of [CORS][cors] as an alternative to `JSONP`.
+See the [CORS documentation][cors-docs] for more details.

+The `jsonp` approach is essentially a browser hack, and is [only appropriate for globally readable API endpoints][jsonp-security], where `GET` requests are unauthenticated and do not require any user permissions.

+---

+#### Installation & configuration

+Install using pip.

+    $ pip install djangorestframework-jsonp

+Modify your REST framework settings.

+    REST_FRAMEWORK = {
+        'DEFAULT_RENDERER_CLASSES': (
+            'rest_framework_yaml.renderers.JSONPRenderer',
+        ),
+    }

 ## MessagePack

 [MessagePack][messagepack] is a fast, efficient binary serialization format.
 [Juan Riaza][juanriaza] maintains the [djangorestframework-msgpack][djangorestframework-msgpack] package which provides MessagePack renderer and parser support for REST framework.

 ## CSV

 Comma-separated values are a plain-text tabular data format, that can be easily imported into spreadsheet applications.
 [Mjumbe Poe][mjumbewu] maintains the [djangorestframework-csv][djangorestframework-csv] package which provides CSV renderer support for REST framework.

 ## UltraJSON